By Tazeen Hasan Shah, also called the “Nelson Mandela of Kashmir”, is detained for 34…

 Concentrating so many sick people together is sure to be a death sentence for many, even many caregivers.
 Concentration camps become death camps.
 A new study published in the Journal of the American Medical Association, carried out by doctors from Zhongnan Hospital of Wuhan University, found that 41 percent of patients in Wuhan contracted the coronavirus while in hospital.

-While any feeling person must be moved by the plight of all those affected, urgent questions arise regarding the condition of the Uighur who are already detained in camps, traumatized and hidden away.
+While any feeling person must be moved by the plight of all those affected, urgent questions arise regarding the condition of the Uyghur who are already detained in camps, traumatized and hidden away.

 Meanwhile, in Hangzhou, the capital of virus-stricken Zhejiang province, authorities have banned over-the-counter sales of fever and cough medications to make sure those potentially infected with coronavirus will seek medical attention in hospitals rather than trying to treat themselves.